Note: This page links to 1980s outfielder John Shelby. For his son, minor league infielder John Shelby, click here.

 - Born February 23, 1958 in Lexington, KY USA

-The next year, he was called up by the O's again late in the season.
+The next year, in 1982 he was called up by the O's again late in the season.
 On September 26th, he made his fourth start in center field, going 0 for 5 against the first-place Milwaukee Brewers, who the Orioles trailed by 3 games with 8 to play.
 In the bottom of the 8th with one run in, the Orioles winning 3-2, and runners on first (Robin Yount) and third (Bob Skube) with one out, Cecil Cooper hit a fly ball directly at Shelby.
 He backed up, then came running in to make the catch with momentum to throw home; Skube was out at the plate to end the inning and the threat.
 The Orioles won and closed to 2 games back; they eventually caught the Brewers on the next-to-last day of the season to set up the final day head-to-head meeting (which the Orioles lost).

 Shelby began seeing regular playing time with the Orioles in 1983, hitting .258 and stealing 15 bases.
-In that year's World Series, he went 4 for 9 and had the game-winning RBI in Game Four, as the O's beat the Philadelphia Phillies in five games.
+In that year's World Series, he went 4 for 9 and had the game-winning RBI in Game 4, as the O's beat the Philadelphia Phillies in five games.
 Shelby struggled at the plate in 1984 (.209), bounced back a little in 1985 (.283 with 7 homers despite reduced playing time), and was once again a regular in 1986, hitting .228 with 11 home runs and 18 steals.

 In 1987, Shelby began the year slowly with the Orioles, hitting .188 through the middle of May before being traded to the Los Angeles Dodgers along with Brad Havens for Tom Niedenfuer.
 The change of scenery proved beneficial, as he hit .277 with 21 home runs and 69 RBIs the rest of the way.
 Although he trailed off to .263 and 10 homers in 1988, he was a regular on the Dodgers club that defeated the Oakland Athletics in the World Series.